UnlyEd/next-right-now/contributing.md

 ### Known issues

-- Using `yarn doc:start` will rebuild the whole documentation but it's slower.
-Using `yarn doc:start:fast` won't rebuild the whole thing and it's faster.
+- Using `yarn doc:start` will rebuild the whole documentation, but it's slower.
+Using `yarn doc:start:fast` won't rebuild the whole thing, and it's faster.
-  If you're working on the navigation menu, be warned the fast mode won't apply changes and your menu links won't update.
+  If you're working on the navigation menu, be warned the fast mode won't apply changes, and your menu links won't update.

 ---

+## Contributing about the source code

+If you mean to contribute on any preset by adding a new feature, or update existing ones, etc. please see our [open RFC about contributing](https://github.com/UnlyEd/next-right-now/issues/57).

+Also, if you provide a PR, please [configure CI on your GitHub repository](./guides/ci-cd/setup-github-actions.html) first, otherwise we'll need to "fork" (apply patch) your PR into NRN to test it first, and that takes extra time on us.

+Additionally, please allow us to update your PR's code for easier collaboration.

 ## Requesting a new Preset

-If you need a preset that isn't supported yet, you can request one through Github issues.
+If you need a preset that isn't supported yet, you can request one through [Github issues](https://github.com/UnlyEd/next-right-now/issues/new).

 - Please check first if there isn't an **existing request**, you can use the [Github label `"request preset"`](https://github.com/UnlyEd/next-right-now/issues?q=is%3Aopen+is%3Aissue+label%3A%22request+preset%22) to filter them out.
 - Please check first which presets [**won't be worked on by the NRN team**](./concepts/presets.html#which-presets-arent-being-considered) and must come from contributions.